rbuurma/rise-2019/Assignments/Rise_assignment_4a.md

 # Plain-text authoring: underneath the digital text  (Exercise 4b)

-Complete if possible by Wednesday, October 11.
+Complete by October 23 2019.

 In assignment 4 , we learned about how we move from a eighteenth-century book on a library shelf to a digitized image of that book to a machine-readable text.